[Updated for 2023]

 There are multiple software platforms and tools available that make it easier to conduct efficient marketing project management.
 A quick Slack chat can replace lengthy emails and time-consuming Zoom calls.
 Software programs such as Wrike, Trello, and Asana can help you to seamlessly assign tasks and monitor project progress.
 Review your team’s typical workday and internal processes and consider what tools would be beneficial for you to use.

 To be a successful marketing project manager, it is important to effectively take notes, manage time and tasks, and set deadlines.
-Through following the tips we’ve mentioned, you can improve the organization of marketing efforts for your entire team.
+By following the tips we’ve mentioned, you can improve the organization of marketing efforts for your entire team.
 For more help with your marketing projects, you can also contact our experts.
 We’re ready to efficiently manage your next big project.